crisbennie19/Employee-management-backend/README.md

-A simple CRUD application using Java Spring boot
+A simple Employee mangement application using Java Spring boot